 Caution:

 If a woman’s testosterone level is too high, ie. more than 100 ng /dl, there is a possibility of an ovarian or adrenal tumor.
-Further testing, such as vaginal ultrasound of the ovaries and a CT scan of the adrenal glands, should be carried out in these patients.
+Further testing, such as vaginal ultrasound of the ovaries and a CT scan of the adrenal glands is in order.

-A low TSH usually indicates that you have overactive thyroid gland, which should be further evaluated by an endocrinologist.
+A high Free T3 and T4 (with low TSH) indicates that you have overactive thyroid gland, which needs evaluation by an endocrinologist.

-If the prolactin level is elevated, a pituitary tumor may be present.
-An appropriate evaluation by an endocrinologist should be carried out in these patients, possibly including a MRI of the brain.
+If prolactin level is elevated, a pituitary tumor may be present.
+An appropriate evaluation by an endocrinologist is in order in these patients.

 Ultrasound Of Ovaries